DE0CH/velarium/docs/ib/ib_docs.md

 |------------|-----------------------------------------------------------------|---------------------------------------------------------------------------------------------------------|
 |searchPapers|searchPapers(keywords: String[], tags:Tag[], user: User): Paper[]|This returns the set of paper, in order of relevance, based on a series of parameters the user has given.|

-Since the refactor, the tags do not have their hard coded tag groups, so the method parameter is less.
+Since the refactor, the tags do not have their hard coded tag groups, so the method has fewer parameters.

 ### Class - User
 This class represents a registered user